 - Bring 2 cups of water to a boil.

-- Add green beans and cook for five minutes.
+- Add green beans and cook for 3 minutes.

-- Drain the beans and quickly put in a large bowl of ice water for one minute.
+- Drain the beans and quickly put in a large bowl of ice water for two minutes.

 - Mix tomatoes, onion, and feta with the green beans.